55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 And when we talk about quality, we mean both visual and auditory elements.
 So, in other words, your videos need to look and sound good.
 At least if you want to convey professionalism (even if you intend to take a more playful or humorous approach).

-Apps are something we are all familiar with, but did you know having a dedicated app for your practice can really boost your visibility and keep you at the forefront of your patients’ minds?
+Apps are something we are all familiar with, but did you know having a dedicated app for your practice can boost your visibility and keep you at the forefront of your patients’ minds?

-It’s true and with your app on their device, they can catch up on all the latest news, and monthly newsletters, schedule appointments (and get reminders of upcoming appointments.) and so much more.
+It’s true and with your app on their device, they can catch up on all the latest news, and monthly newsletters, schedule appointments (and get reminders of upcoming appointments) and so much more.

 Tips For Monitoring Progress: